marcellodotgg/standard-deck/README.md

-# 🃏 Deck
+# 🃏 standard-deck

-A library to create, shuffle and play with a Standard Deck of Playing Cards.
+A library to create, shuffle, and play with a Standard Deck of Playing Cards.
+Allows you to focus on the game's rules while this library manages the deck itself.

 # Installation